tornado4444/CONSOLE_GAME/README.md

 # CONSOLE-GAME
 It's my Console Game on C++.
 There is Characters and Monsters.
 You have the change Character, that to win your enemies(randomize)!
 It's was just my first try to do the game on consoke!
-ENJOY!
+I hope, what you like it!ENJOY!
 ___
 ## CODE FOR HEROES
 ```c++